chillenb/blis/README_BLIS.md

  * **Advanced multithreading support.** BLIS allows multiple levels of symmetric multithreading for nearly all level-3 operations.
-(Currently, users may choose to obtain parallelism via OpenMP, POSIX threads, or HPX).
+(Currently, users may choose to obtain parallelism via either OpenMP or POSIX threads).
 This means that matrices may be partitioned in multiple dimensions simultaneously to attain scalable, high-performance parallelism on multicore and many-core architectures.
 The key to this innovation is a thread-specific control tree